 Purpose and Definitions: Under the guidance of the Statistical Policy Office of the Office of Management and Budget (OMB), NASS provides data users with quality metrics for its published data series.
 The metrics tables below describe the performance data for the survey contributing to the publication.
 The accuracy of data products may be evaluated through sampling and non-sampling error.
 The measurement of error due to sampling in the current period is evaluated by the coefficient of variation for each estimated item.
-Non-sampling error is evaluated by response rates.
+Non-sampling error is evaluated by response rates and the percent of the estimate from respondents.